Counting orbits of integral points in families of affine homogeneous varieties and diagonal flows: Examples

 {\bf Remarks } (1) If $n\geq 6$, since $q$ is isotropic over $\QQ$ and the restriction of $q$ to the kernel of $\ell$ is anisotropic over $\QQ$, then the signature of $q$ over $\RR$ is $(1,n-1)$ or $(n-1,1)$, and ${\bf L} (\RR)$ is compact (see the above picture on the right); hence ${\bf L} (\ZZ)$ is finite, and our result allows to count integral points on the quadratic hypersurface $q^{-1}(0)$ (see the references given in the introduction for related works).

-(2) If $n\geq 4$, then we have a result similar to Theorem \ref{theo:introquadraticsurface} where we consider all the integral points and not only the primitive ones: under the other assumptions of Theorem \ref{theo:introquadraticsurface} and with $c$ as above, we have, for every $r\geq 1$ with $r\ra+\infty$,
+(2) If $n\geq 4$, then we have a result similar to Corollary \ref{theo:introquadraticsurface} where we consider all the integral points and not only the primitive ones: under the other assumptions of Corollary \ref{theo:introquadraticsurface} and with $c$ as above, we have, for every $r\geq 1$ with $r\ra+\infty$,

 The proof is similar to the one at the end of Section \ref{sect:normform}.
 For every $s\in\RR$ and $p\in\NN-\{0\}$, we denote by $A_s^{(p)}$ the set of integral points of ${\bf X}_s$ whose greatest common divisor of their coefficients is $p$.
 We note that by Lemma \ref{lem:anisotropequadsurf} (2), the map from $A_s^{(p)}$ to $A_{s-\ln p}^{(1)}$ defined by $x\mapsto \frac{x}{p}$ is a bijection such that ${\bf L}_{\frac{x}{p}}={\bf L}_x$ for every $x\in A_s^{(p)}$.
 Hence with